ForeignOx/notes/Physics/Component 2/Fields of Force/Electric Field Lines.md

 An [[Electric Fields|electric field]] line is a line whose direction at each point along it it is the direction of the electric field at that point.
-These are very helpful for visualising how [[electric field strength]] and [[Electrical Potential|potential]] vary from point to point in an electric field.
+These are very helpful for visualising how [[Electric Field Strength]] and [[Electrical Potential|potential]] vary from point to point in an electric field.
 The arrows tend to show how a positive charge would act in the field

 #Physics #Fields #Definition